‘I’d crawl if I have to’: Palestinians eager to return to northern Gaza

 Mahmoud’s daughter, along with her husband and three children, were killed in a bombing in Nuseirat in November 2023.

-Originally from Beit Lahia in northern Gaza, Mahmoud fled southwards to Rafah at the beginning of the war.
-After multiple displacements he eventually settled in Deir el-Balah.
+Originally from Beit Lahiya in northern Gaza, Mahmoud fled southwards to Rafah at the beginning of the war.
+After multiple displacements, he eventually settled in Deir el-Balah.

 “All I want now is to return to the rubble of my home.
 Nothing else matters,” Mahmoud said as he gazed towards the checkpoint.
 “I’ll stay here until I’m allowed through.”